fako/writing/setting/the-valley.md

 From settling quarrels in families to handling matters of state, Sinia is consulted in most cases, because her proposed solutions always lead to satisfaction.
 It easy to see how her subjects adore her and her rule is completely uncontested.
-The valley used to be democratic, but it was Sinia who convinced everybody that making her queen would make everybody happier.
+The Valley used to be democratic, but it was Sinia who convinced people that making her queen would make everybody happier.
 And even though it can't be contested that satisfaction has risen under her rule, a complete lack of democratic control is slowly rotting society in The Valley from the inside out.